Amalgamator/many-pdf-to-txt/README.md

 # Pyroselytism
 A very rudimentary script for converting a large quantity of pdf-files to txt-files, with pyPDF2 as it's only dependency.
-You can add cleanup (read: replace substring) rules in a dict for ease of use.
+You can add cleanup rules in a dict for ease of use.

-*Pyro (fire) + Proselytism (conversion to a religion, always make me giggle and think back to the Age of Empires days.
-"Wololooo!").
-Since this is a mass conversion of pdf files script, it was either a monk manuscript duplication reference or this as its name.*
+*When thinking about conversion, I tend to be nostalgic and think back to the Age of Empires days.
+Wololooo!
+Since this script converts pdf files in large quantities with ease, it was either a monk manuscript duplication reference or this as its name.*

 ## How to run
 Just download the script and place and run it where you want to generate the txt-files.
 Point to the rootdir of your pdf files. (or higher level directory, as the script will try to find all .pdf files)